lootanhu/docker-auto-build/nginx-mysql-php72-php56-http2-centos6/README.md

 support HTTP2/HTTPS

 Notes:
-1. All above software are installed by using yum as rpm packages compiled with gcc 4.8.5.
+1. Some above software are installed by using yum as rpm packages compiled with gcc 4.8.5.
 2. The httpd/MySQL/tengine's preset is disable running.

 -----------------